Aspirational Marketing for Senior Living: Pitfalls to Avoid

 How to balance reality with aspirations.
 (Hint: This isn’t just marketing’s burden.)

-Doug Demaio, SLS’s director of client success, says it’s imperative that the marketing team works with people from the community’s operational side to understand what’s truly real.
+Doug DeMaio, SLS’s director of client success, says it’s imperative that the marketing team works with people from the community’s operational side to understand what’s truly real.

 “We have to understand what initiatives they’re taking on the operational side so we can speak to their vision and mission and make sure that we’re speaking about things that are actually happening,” he explains.
 “They may be aspirational for the community at this point, and that’s OK, but real initiatives must be in the works.”